 Our caregivers will also help those affected with personal activities and chores around the house including meal preparation and housekeeping which may be difficult for them to do.
 Most importantly, our caregivers can respond immediately if there is an emergency.

 If you or a loved one suffers from COPD in the Arlington Heights, Mount Prospect, Wheeling, IL or surrounding area and could use the assistance of a professional caregiver, contact Assisting Hands Home Care.
-We will work with you and your loved ones to develop a care plan that will best accommodate their condition and ensure that they are taking their treatments and medication.
+We will work with you and your loved ones to develop a care plan to accommodate their condition and provide medication reminders.

 You can reach us at (847) 462-4402 for more information about how we can help those with COPD.